NVIDIA/NeMo/README.md

 creating the job (number of replicas).

-To train with fewer or a different number of nodes, the relevant parameters (eg accumulate-gradient-steps) can be adjusted either in the yaml config file or from the command line.
+To train with fewer or a different number of nodes, the relevant parameters (e.g. accumulate-grad-batches) can be adjusted either in the yaml config file or from the command line.
 More on this in [section 4.6](#46-resuming-training-from-fewer-nodes).
-For BCP, multinode jobs are required to have at least two nodes so that is the minimum number of nodes we can train with.
+For Base Command Platform, multi-node jobs are required to have at least two nodes so that is the minimum number of nodes we can train with.

 **5B configuration:**